Dinhhai94/course-materials/Wk3Mod1.md

   + `<div>` and `<span>`
   + ordered and unordered lists
   + images and links
 4. Using a style attribute on an HTML element, then a `<style>` tag in the head, then a `<link>` tag to a separate `.css` document to include CSS styles in your page.
-Try to use the following CSS properties at a minimum:
-  + `color, background-color, background-image`
-  + `font-size, font-family`
-  + `height, width, max-width`
-  + `margin, padding, border`
 5. Refactoring your code to use classes and ids.
 6. Using complex CSS selectors
-7. Using an `iframe` to embed videos or maps on your page
-8. Using `position`s `fixed`, `absolute`, and `sticky` to position elements
+7. Using `position`s `fixed`, `absolute`, and `sticky` to position elements
-9. Creating an HTML form incorporating various inputs (`text, password, email, textarea, radio, checkbox, submit`, etc)
+8. Creating an HTML form incorporating various inputs (`text, password, email, textarea, radio, checkbox, submit`, etc)
-10. Making your form live using Formspree
+9. Making your form live using Formspree
-11. Using `display: flex` to build dynamic containers in 2 dimensions
+10. Using `display: flex` to build dynamic containers in 2 dimensions
-12. Using the CSS grid system to lay out your page
+11. Using the CSS grid system to lay out your page
-13. Using `alert()`, `prompt()`, and `console.log()` where appropriate
+12. Using built-in global functions like `console.log`
-14. Setting and retrieving values from JavaScript variables and complex data types like Arrays and Objects
+13. Setting and retrieving values from JavaScript variables and complex data types like Arrays and Objects
-15. Using `document.querySelector()` in conjunction with `.textContent` and `.innerHTML` to retrieve and place content on the page
+14. Using `document.querySelector()` in conjunction with `.textContent` and `.innerHTML` to retrieve and place content on the page
-16. Using `if`, `else if` and `else` to implement branching logic on the basis of comparing variables and values
+15. Using `if`, `else if` and `else` to implement branching logic
-17. Using logical and (`&&`), logical or (`||`), and the ternary operator
+16. Using logical and (`&&`), logical or (`||`), and boolean negation (`!`)
-18. Composing functions with `return` values
+17. Composing functions with `return` values
-19. Using basic `event`s to help users interact with your page
+18. Using basic `event`s to help users interact with your page

 ---

-## Step 4: Coding!
+## Step 3: Coding!

 Let's go through the following steps, dividing up tasks as a team, to get this new mega-store launched.
 Good luck:

-1. To start, make sure your boilerplate code has `normalize.css`.
+1. To start, make sure you've properly forked and set up your project repo.
-2. Make sure that there is a header, a navgation bar, a content area, and a footer.
-3. Inside the content area create `<div id="book1">` and `<div id="book2">` and place information about a book for sale in each div.
-Each product should have the following properties:
-    ```
-    id
-    name
-    author
-    price
-    picture
-    a list of selling points
-    ```
-4. Give the outermost div an id of `book` plus that book's `id`, e.g. `<div id='book1'>` (for a book with an `id` of `1`).
-Give the inner HTML elements the appropriate class to match the information they hold (i.e `<div class="name">`, `<div class="category">`, `<div class="price">`, etc).
+2. Create `Navigation`, `Header`, `Content`, and `Footer` components to inject into a `div` with an `id` of `root`.
+Use `parcel` and the module system to organize these components!
+You should be able to create the entire application with a single `startApp` function.
+3. Now add some content to the header and footer components.
+4. Add layout CSS using `position`s and/or `grid`.
+5. Add some css styles to make each component stand out.
-5. Create a `<form>` element that will allow a user to input a new book (eventually).
+6. Create a `<form>` element that will allow a user to input a new book (eventually).
 Make sure that each field has a `name` attribute that's _exactly the same_ as the corresponding property listed above (you'll see why in a minute).
-5. Add some css styles to make each section of the page stand out.
-Try to use as many different css selectors and css properties as you can.
-6. Now add some content to the header and footer.
-Notice that we had to do this same work in two different places.
-As the complexity of an application grows, having to keep information in sync like this isn't just tedious, it leads to big problems if we update information in one place but forget to update the other.
-The rule is Don't Repeat Yourself!
-7. Now, let's refactor this site to be a **Single Page Application** (i.e. We load all of the HTML, CSS, and JS once, and then dynamically change the page state using JS).
-9. Now take all the information about our books and make them into JavaScript Objects.
-Create variables `book1`, `book2`, `album1`, and `album2`.
-Set each equal to an object with keys `name`, `author`, and `pictureUrl`, which hold string values, `price` and `id`, which holds a number value, and `sellingPoints`, which is an Array of Strings.
+7. Now take all the information about our books and make them into JavaScript Objects.
+Create variables `book1`, `book2`, etc. Set each equal to an object with keys `name`, `author`, and `pictureUrl`, which hold string values, `price` and `id`, which holds a number value, and `sellingPoints`, which is an Array of Strings.
 EXAMPLE:

 ```javascript
 var book1 = {